-- Eight questions of equal marks are to be set; two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section. - Each question carry 8 marks.
+- Eight questions of equal marks are to be set; two in each of the four Sections (A-D).Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
+Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section.

-Adolescence Puberty and related changes
+Adolescence ☐ Puberty and related changes